 As a leading optometrist in myopia control in Melbourne, MiSight 1 Day is one of the treatment options we use in our comprehensive, tailored myopia control program for children and teenagers.

 What is MiSight?

-CooperVision MySight 1 Day is the world's first daily disposable myopia control soft contact lens, with breakthrough lens technology designed specifically to slow myopia progression in children and teenagers.
+CooperVision MySight 1 Day is the world's first daily disposable myopia control soft contact lens, with breakthrough lens technology designed specifically to slow myopia progression in children.